trinhlehainam/Isekaijitaku/forgejo/action-runner/windows/SETUP_GITEA_RUNNER.md

-# Setting Up Gitea Action Runner on Windows (Host/VM Method)
+# Setting Up Gitea Action Runner on Windows

-This guide explains how to set up Gitea Action Runner directly on Windows using PowerShell scripts.
+This guide explains how to set up and manage Gitea Action Runner on Windows using PowerShell scripts.

 ## Prerequisites